srajiang/great-escape/README.md

 ### Technologies / Features

 #### Smooth visual style
-* Built with vanilla Javascript and vanilla DOM manipulation in conjunction with Three.js WEBGL canvase
+* Built with vanilla Javascript and vanilla DOM manipulation in conjunction with Three.js WEBGL canvas

 #### Sound elements which enhance gameplay
 * There are non-intrusive sound effects accompanying launch, landing, and hitting the bullseye as a user.